Menopause aching joints while sheltering in place?

 First things first

 Talk with your doctor.
-This is a great topic to talk about and try out Telemedicine at the same time.
+This is a great topic to talk about and try out our doctor for women telemedicine at the same time.

 Safe movement is key here, so discussing best exercise options with one of our Gennev primary care specialists (or your doctor) online can support your physical, mental, and emotional health while minimizing exposure risk to COVID-19.